-So let’s take the example of a typical inkjet cartridge costing $25, and capable of producing 250 pages of high-quality text.
+So let’s take the example of a typical ink cartridge costing $25, and capable of producing 250 pages of high-quality text.
 You then have a 10c average cost-per-page when using a printer of this type.

-If you own a laser printer then you can expect to pay around $100 for a toner cartridge, but it will be capable of producing at least 2,000 pages of high-quality text.
+Laser owners can expect to pay around $100 for a toner cartridge, but it will be capable of producing at least 2,000 pages of high-quality text.
 That gives you a 5c cost-per-page when using this type of printer.

-In this example the laser printer costs more to buy consumables for, but the lower cost-per-page more than makes up for that if you’ll have to print a whole heap of documents.
+Lasers cost more to buy consumables for, but the lower cost-per-page more than makes up for that if you’ll have to print a whole heap of documents.

 Inkjet printers pretty much always have a higher cost-per-page, but they’re the more economical printer for a home office if you’re only printing a handful of documents each week, or maybe even every month.

-Laser printers are the cheapest home office printer to run if you need to be able to print lots and lots of stuff.
+Laser printers are the cheapest office printer to run if you need to be able to print lots and lots of stuff.

 Also bear in mind that the above examples only refer to printing text documents in black and white, but not in color.

 There are other running costs to consider too, and ones that computer retail stores won’t always share with you.

 Actually, it’ll probably stop working after a few weeks.
 Commercial inkjet printers might be able to handle high-volume printing, but a $50 printer will literally fall apart under that much printing pressure.

 Laser printers are designed to handle high-volume printing, but they also have complex internal components that will need to be replaced if you’re a real printer hog.

-The repair tech guy is going to charge you anywhere from $60 – $80 for his time, and the parts might cost even more.
+The tech guy is going to charge you anywhere from $60 – $80 for his time, and the parts might cost even more.

 One of the oldest tricks in the books is when a manufacturer releases an entry-level inkjet printer for $30, which is just too much of a bargain to refuse.

-Then it runs dry, really, really quickly.
+Then it runs out, really, really quickly.

-You get the store, find your cartridges, and check the price tag: $35 per cartridge, so that’s $70 in total.
-So, yes, your brand new printer needs replacement cartridges that cost more than the printer cost to buy.
+Your brand new “cheap” printer needs replacement cartridges that cost more than the printer cost to buy.